agnieshkaj/django-simple-is-better-than-complex/README.md

 Project based on course 'A complete beginners guide to django' from [Simple Is Better Than Complex](https://simpleisbetterthancomplex.com) blog.
+Project was created for learning purpose only without intention to develop it further.